Eulogy for my amazing dad

 Here’s dad and I with my daughter.

-And then there was that time papa walked me down the aisle for the second time.
+This was a time papa walked me down the aisle for the second time (early 90s).

 Perhaps one of the best takeaways I have from my second marriage will forever be this grand picture I have of my parents.
-I know there is value in Everything.
+“There is value in Everything.”

 Enjoying our visits